flowr-analysis/flowr/wiki/Overview.md

 The corresponding *benchmark* script ultimately allows to do the same thing as the *slicing* script, but 1) parallel for many files and 2) for a wider selection of slicing points.
 By default, it starts by collecting all variables in a script, producing a slice for each of them.

-For example, to run the benchmark on 500 randomly picked files of the folder `<folder>` using 8 threads and writing the output to `<output.json>`, you can use:
+For example, to run the benchmark on 500 randomly picked files of the folder `<folder>` using 8 threads and writing the output to `<output.json>`, you can run this from the `cli` directory:

 ```shell
 npm run benchmark -- --limit 500 --parallel 8 --output "<output.json>" "<folder>"
 ```

-For more options see,
+For more options, run the following from the `cli` directory:

 ```shell
 npm run benchmark -- --help